Two days ago, Reddit released their 2017 transparency report.

 Complains about russian bots, downvotes etc. while gets his insta upvotes and frontpage.
 Kinda obvious who exactly spread misinformation, narratives and much more.

-I think it is pretty funny to a Russian bot attempting to pour doubt on a story about Russian bots.
+It is pretty comical that a Russian bot was attempting to cast doubt on a story about Russian bots.

 - “European Union regulations.
 OBEY.” – posted on a story about unfair pricing on Steam.